No medals but good memories for Zdeněk Štybar at 'cross world championships – VeloNews.com

 It’s now back to road mode for Štybar as he closes down on his second passion: the spring classics.

-After a turn at the Clasica de Almeria mid-February, the Czech will again be hunting down Van Aert and van der Poel when the trio lock horns at Omloop Het Nieuwsblad, Tour of Flanders, Paris-Roubaix and a number of other top Flandrien races.
+After a turn at the Clásica de Almería mid-February, the Czech will again be hunting down van Aert and van der Poel when the trio lock horns at Omloop Het Nieuwsblad, Tour of Flanders, Paris-Roubaix and a number of other top Flanders races.

 Štybar will be up against it when facing down the two young stars that are following in his cross-discipline footsteps, and he knows it.